blue-marble/gridpath/doc/source/functionality.rst

 month, and either 24 hours, or 6 time blocks (each representing 4 hours).
 This simplification makes the linear optimization problem tractable.
 If the spatial resolution is small, the temporal resolution may be increased, and vice versa.
+An advantage of GridPath is that, unlike other similar platforms, it leaves the decision for where to simplify and where to add resolution is left up to the user, making it possible to tailor the problem formulation to the question at hand, the available computational resources, and the available time.

-After the system is “built”, the system should be simulated for the entire year (or years) using a production-cost model to ensure that the decisions made using representative time slices produce a system that can operate reliably at every time point of the year.
+After the system is “built” by a capacity-expansion problem, the system should be simulated for the entire year (or years) using a production-cost model to ensure that the decisions made using representative time slices produce a system that can operate reliably at every time point of the year.
 The production cost model takes a given electric system (similar to the Greening-the-Grid study that used the CEA plans) and solves the model to ensure demand equals supply, and all constraints like generator limits, transmission flows, ramp rates, and policy constraints are all met.

 Capacity-expansion and production cost models are therefore complementary.
 The former allows us to quickly explore many options for how the power